-The following table sets forth the aggregate fees billed for the audits of fiscal years ended December 31, 2022 and 2021, and audit-related fees and all other fees billed in each of the last two fiscal years.
+The following table sets forth the aggregate fees billed for the audits of fiscal years ended December 31, 2023 and 2022, and audit-related fees and all other fees billed in each of the last two fiscal years.

-Fee Category 2022 2021
+Fee Category 2023 2022

-Audit Fees (1) \$ 1,457,000 \$ 1,416,360
+Audit Fees (1) \$ 1,417,911 \$ 1,457,000

-Audit-Related Fees (2) -
+Audit-Related Fees

-Tax Fees (3) 187,478 46,793
+Tax Fees (2) 57,461 187,478

-All Other Fees (4) 1,895 1,895
+All Other Fees (3) 1,895 1,895

-Total Fees \$ 1,646,373 \$ 1,465,048
+Total Fees \$ 1,477,267 \$ 1,646,373

-- (1) Consist of aggregate fees for professional services provided in connection with the annual audit of our consolidated financial statements, the review of our quarterly condensed consolidated financial statements, consultations on accounting matters directly related to the audit, and comfort letters, consents and assistance with and review of documents filed with the SEC. - (2) Consist of aggregate fees for accounting consultations and other services that were reasonably related to the performance of audits or reviews of our consolidated financial statements and were not reported above under "Audit Fees." - (3) Consists of aggregate fees for tax compliance, tax advice and tax planning services, including the review and preparation of our federal and state income tax returns. - (4) Represents aggregate fees billed for products and services provided by our independent registered public accounting firm other than those disclosed above and consists of fees for accessing Deloitte's online accounting research tool.
+- (1) Consist of aggregate fees for professional services provided in connection with the annual audit of our consolidated financial statements, the review of our quarterly condensed consolidated financial statements, consultations on accounting matters directly related to the audit, and comfort letters, consents and assistance with and review of documents filed with the SEC. - (2) Consists of aggregate fees for tax compliance, tax advice and tax planning services, including the review and preparation of our federal and state income tax returns. - (3) Represents aggregate fees billed for services provided by our independent registered public accounting firm other than those disclosed above and consists of fees for accessing Deloitte's online accounting research tool.